Homesh: Court rulings

 In August 2007, an Israeli court ruled that it was not illegal entering the ruins of Homesh.
 Nevertheless, the army frequently declares the site a closed military zone and that it is illegal for civilians to be there.

 Justice David Gadol ruled that the Disengagement Law, on which the state bases its prohibition on entering the ruins of Homesh was legislated is not to be utilized for different purposes after that event.
 The judge also ruled that the government has not relinquished Homesh to another sovereignty and that its status and access roads remain Area 'C' which is in full control of Israel and with no restrictions on Israeli traffic, "After the evacuation of Homesh, Ganim and Kadim, unlike the evacuation of the Gaza Strip settlements, as far as I know, the areas were not transferred to what is known as the Palestinian Authority.
 As I recall, there were pictures of Palestinians from the area looting the property that was left behind by the evacuating forces.
 For this reason it is important to legally define whether this territory has Area 'C' status," Justice David Gadol stated, according to Haaretz.

 In 2023, the new Israeli government under Benjamin Netanyahu announced it intended to legalize the Israeli outpost illegally established at the site of the previous Homesh settlement.
 In reaction, Israel's Supreme Court issued an injunction against the Israeli government, urging it to dismantle the outpost, illegal under Israeli law, and to grant the Palestinian landowners of the area regular access to their land, something they have been systematically denied for years, due to the presence of the outpost and restrictions imposed by the IDF.

+Reestablishment

+In May 2025, the government approved the reestablishment of Homesh, along with 22 Israeli settlements in the West Bank, including the dismantled community of Sa-Nur.
+As of September 2025, Homesh is home to around 20 families.

+On September 1, 2025, the Samaria Regional Council opened a kindergarten at Homesh.
+Yoav Kisch, Israel’s minister of education, and Bezalel Smotrich, the finance minister, expressed support for the opening, which was attended by council chairman Yossi Dagan.